The Best Places to Stay in Goa in 2023 – Insider’s Tips for all Beaches and all Budgets.

 My Favourite Place in Goa

 This area is not as crowded (yet) as Baga, Calangute and Candolim but it’s where some of the best restaurants and parties are.
 There’s a selection of unique beaches to explore and the parties on Anjuna Beach are only 15 minutes away.
+It’s also a short drive to check out the other popular beaches in North Goa.

 The absolute best place to stay here is the W Goa.
 This unique, stylish 5 star resort is located on Vagator Beach under Chapora Fort with spectacular cocktails and sunsets from the pool.
 It’s close to all the most happening places and has so many facilities you’ll hardly need to leave.